Kings of the Wyld: Plot

-Saga decides to raid Kallorek's collection of magic items, and Gabriel takes back Vellichor, while Clay takes the Warskin (an impenetrable suit of armour) and a frigid sledgehammer he names Wraith, while Moog gets a magic food-producing wizard's hat and Matrick takes an insect-firing horn.
-The Band gear up, take Kallorek hostage and commandeer his flying ship, where they meet Kit, a posh and friendly revenant poet and storyteller previously imprisoned by Kallorek and accidentally freed by the band, who joins Saga as their bard.
-Before departing, Gabriel, Moog and Kit set out to gather supplies while Clay and Ganelon are tasked with gathering any new information about Castia.
-They enter a bar where they encounter Lady Jain and her bandits again, who have now reformed and are now a Band.
+Saga decides to raid Kallorek's collection of magic items, and Gabriel takes back Vellichor, while Clay takes the Warskin (an impenetrable suit of armor) and a frigid sledgehammer he names Wraith, while Moog gets a magic food-producing wizard's hat and Matrick takes an insect-firing horn.
+The Band gears up, takes Kallorek hostage, and commandeers his flying ship, where they meet Kit, a posh and friendly revenant poet and storyteller previously imprisoned by Kallorek and accidentally freed by the Band, who joins Saga as their bard.
+Before departing, Gabriel, Moog, and Kit set out to gather supplies, while Clay and Ganelon were tasked with gathering any new information about Castia.
+They enter a bar where they encounter Lady Jain and her bandits again, who have now reformed and are now a band.
 They are cornered by Larkspur, a daeva bounty hunter hired by Lilith to find and return Matrick, and manage to escape from her with Moog's help.

-They take off in their skyship and have relatively uneventful few days.
-Clay throws Kallorek off the ship after Kallorek threatens Ginny and Tully, and not long after they enter the sky above the Heartwyld, a monster-infested forest filled with nightmarish creatures, deadly plants and the Rot (an incurable wasting disease).
-They are ambushed by Larkspur in her own skyship, and in the ensuing fight Larkspur manages to fly off with Matrick, but is struck by lightning and plummets to the forest floor.
-Saga sets down to search for Matrick, and while searching Ganelon reveals to Clay that he was fully conscious for the nineteen years he was petrified, to Clay's shock and horror.
-They find Matrick being tended to by a friendly witchdoctor troll named Taino, as well as an amnesiac Larkspur, who displays a whole new personality named Sabbatha and has broken one of her wings.
-They decide to take Larkspur/Sabbatha with them, and are attacked by a cannibal tribe.
-Ganelon kills their champion by crushing him under a tree, and the tribe make peace.
-Moog discovers that the Rot can in fact be cured by Mudweed, to his excitement and grief (Moog lost his husband Fredrick years earlier and has been grieving since).
-Moog leaves his magic food hat with the cannibals, and the band also recruit Dane and Gregor, an ettin.
+They take off in their skyship and have a relatively uneventful few days.
+Clay throws Kallorek off the ship after Kallorek threatens Ginny and Tally, and not long after they enter the sky above the Heartwyld, a monster-infested forest filled with nightmarish creatures, deadly plants, and the Rot (an incurable wasting disease).
+They are ambushed by Larkspur in her own skyship, and in the ensuing fight, Larkspur manages to fly off with Matrick but is struck by lightning and plummets to the forest floor.
+Saga sets down to search for Matrick, and while searching, Ganelon reveals to Clay that he was fully conscious for the nineteen years he was petrified, to Clay's shock and horror.
+They find Matrick being tended to by a friendly witch doctor troll named Taino, as well as an amnesiac Larkspur, who displays a whole new personality named Sabbatha and has broken one of her wings.
+They decide to take Larkspur/Sabbatha with them and are attacked by a cannibal tribe.
+Ganelon kills their champion by crushing him under a tree, and the tribe makes peace.
+Moog discovers that the Rot can in fact be cured by Mudweed, much to his excitement and grief (Moog lost his husband Fredrick years earlier and has been grieving since).
+Moog leaves his magic food hat with the cannibals, and the Band also recruits Dane and Gregor, an ettin.